niiloArction/surface-chart-comparison/README.md

 ## Static performance comparison breakdown

+In static data visualization, the most important **measurable** performance attribute is how fast the chart is displayed to the user.
 We have a selected a single test from the set of static performance tests that were run for each included chart library.
 This test is the same for each library and it highlights the performance differences most effectively.

 Here are the results of static surface grid chart test with 2000x2000 data points.